 Amount and payment of parental allowances

 The maternity, special maternity, paternity and parental allowances are all calculated in the same way.
-The easiest way to calculate your allowance is to use this calculator.
+You can estimate the amount of parental allowances that start in 2020 by using the calculator.
 To see how long you can get the allowance and when your leave will begin, use this calculator.